purlak/workspace-booking-rails-app/NOTES.md

     You must include at least one class level ActiveRecord scope methods.
 To some extent these class scopes can be added to power a specific individual feature, such as "My Overdue Tasks" in a TODO application, scoping all tasks for the user by a datetime scope for overdue items, @user.tasks.overdue.
 Reports make for a good usage of class scopes, such as "Most Valuable Cart by Customer" where the code would implement a Cart.most_valuable and Cart.by_customer which could be combined as Cart.most_valuable.by_customer(@customer).

-    Your application must provide a standard user authentication, including signup, login, logout, and passwords.
+X   Your application must provide a standard user authentication, including signup, login, logout, and passwords.
 You can use Devise but given the complexity of that system, you should also feel free to roll your own authentication logic.

-    Your authentication system should allow login from some other service.
+X    Your authentication system should allow login from some other service.
 Facebook, twitter, foursquare, github, etc...

     You must make use of a nested resource with the appropriate RESTful URLs.
 Additionally, your nested resource must provide a form that relates to the parent resource.
 Imagine an application with user profiles.
 You might represent a person's profile via the RESTful URL of /profiles/1, where 1 is the primary key of the profile.
 If the person wanted to add pictures to their profile, you could represent that as a nested resource of /profiles/1/pictures, listing all pictures belonging to profile 1.
 The route /profiles/1/pictures/new would allow me to upload a new picture to profile 1.
 Focus on making a working application first and then adding more complexity.
 Making a nested URL resource like '/divisions/:id/teams/new' is great.
 Having a complex nested resource like 'countries/:id/sports/:id/divisions/:id/teams/new' is going to make this much harder on you.